George-Sucuzhanay/george-sucuzhanay.github.io/README.md

 ## Visit https://george-sucuzhanay.github.io/ to view the website

-## Excited to have built my personal website on on Github Pages
+## Excited to have built my personal website on Github Pages